oleeveeuh/MoE-for-Multimodal-Parkinsons-Disease-Classification-Using-Spiral-Drawings-and-Audio-Recordings/README.md

 ## Data Augmentation
 Data augmentation is applied to address class imbalances and increase the size of our training data.
 Because our datasets are so limited, this step is crucial to increasing the diversity and generalizability of the data.
+All augmented data is included in the _augmented_data_ directory, and modality-specific steps are detailed below.

 ### Tabular
 After splitting, our training group consists of 20 PD and 12 control samples.
 To address class imbalance, we apply oversampling to the control group during data augmentation to achieve a balanced distribution.

-**MixUp** augmentation is performed on randomly selected files of the same class [See full paper here]{mixup}.
+**MixUp** augmentation is performed on randomly selected files of the same class [See original paper here](https://arxiv.org/pdf/1710.09412).
 MixUp combines data from two different samples using this equation:
 **<pre> x̃ = λxᵢ + (1 − λ)xⱼ  </pre>**

 where **$\tilde{x}$** is the resulting mixed data, **$(x_i, y_i)$** and **$(x_j , y_j)$** are data of two samples from our training group, and **$\lambda$** is a randomly sampled float within [0, 1].
 Due to our class constrained approach, the **$y_i$** and **$y_j$** values remain the same.